jbcodeforce/ML-studies/docs/techno/watsonx.md

 ## Prompt tuning

-This is not the same as prompt engineering, the goal is to have a user providing a set of labeled data to tune the model, Watsonx.ai will tune the model using this data and create a "soft prompt", without changing the model's weights.
+This is not the same as prompt engineering, the goal is to have a user providing a set of labeled data to tune the model.
+Watsonx.ai will tune the model using this data and create a "soft prompt", without changing the model's weights.

-* LLMs are generally not good enough where there are specific business languages and operational details, especially where terminologies and business requirements are constantly being updated.
+LLMs are generally not good enough where there are specific business languages and operational details, especially where terminologies and business requirements are constantly being updated.

+Prompt tuning may help to add classes to different query according to human labelled queries.
+Only certain all LLMs support this kind of tuning.
+A one-time tuning can outperform at a lower cost than multi-shot prompting.
+In addition, multi-shot prompting only works for a particular prompt, and it may not work for a different prompt.

+It is important to pay attention to the content of the training data.
+New data should not bring bias because of bad value distribution.
+LLM could not learn business rules with training.

+## Synthetic Data

+Synthetic data can be used to augment or replace real data for improving AI models, protecting sensitive data, and mitigating bias.
+Developer starts from existing dataset, so generated data will conform to existing schema.

+Use Project > Assets menu in WatsonX.

+WatsonX can generate categorical value to string given a list of string with some occurrence numbers.
+For numerical, it can use standard distribution with specific mean and deviation.
+Some column can be anonymized.
+It uses different methods to generate data: Kolmogorov-Smirnov and Anderson-Darling.
+And developers can profile the datasets and build correlations between different columns to reflect real-world data.

+The generated data can be saved in .xls format.